edresch/coalescence/coalescence.md

 * "The idea that a consciousness can exist and make memories independent of the brain … is a startling finding." - Dr. Allan Hamilton, Harvard Ph.D.
 (Commenting on a patient’s detailed memories that occurred when they had [no brain activity.](https://youtu.be/rlfYnuNR3lI?t=111))

 * Neuropsychologist Karl Lashley wanted to understand where memories are stored in the brain.
 To do this, he trained rats to do tasks for food.
 Once they learned the task, he systematically destroyed one part of their brain at a time.
 Miraculously, ***[the rats could still perform the tasks](https://i.imgur.com/U5Ophyh.png)*** regardless of which part of the brain was destroyed.
-This test was also successful with both [*monkeys*](https://i.imgur.com/KS61wjr.png), [*salamanders*](http://www.instinct.org/texts/shufflebrain/shufflebrain-book05.html) and has been naturally [*observed in humans.*](https://imgur.com/MRLQFEL)
+This test was also successful with both [monkeys](https://i.imgur.com/KS61wjr.png), [salamanders](http://www.instinct.org/texts/shufflebrain/shufflebrain-book05.html) and has been naturally [observed in humans.](https://imgur.com/MRLQFEL)

 ***